jamespeterschinner/typescript-field-validation/README.md

 <br/>

 - 2.0.0:

-  - `validate` function uses a breadth first search over a generated search graph of required fields.
+  - `validate` function uses a breadth first search over a generated search graph
   - `validate` function takes additional parameters to failFast and other formatting options of error messages

+  ### Breaking changes:

+  - Package now targets `es2019`
+  - `validate` now returns missing fields as a `Record<field, error message>`
+  - `validate` now optionally returns missing fields in the same shape as the provided data when the `rawFields` option is set to `true`.

 <br/>